THEOplayer/react-native-theoplayer-drm/README.md

 # React Native THEOplayer DRM

+> [!CAUTION]
+> This connector repository was moved to [THEOplayer/react-native-connectors](https://github.com/THEOplayer/react-native-connectors).

 The `@theoplayer/react-native-drm` package provides a set of connectors for [react-native-theoplayer](https://github.com/THEOplayer/react-native-theoplayer), allowing playback of DRM-protected content.